MapleBloom/NewsPaper/README.md

 - customize logs records at settings.py dictionary describing loggers, handlers, filters and formatters.
 - filter events by level to adjust formatting at handlers.
 <p> </p>

+- widgets for language and timezone at navbar.
+- color of pages depending on the time of the day.
+- gettext to translate text at .py files and templates.
+- modeltranslation to translate dynamic part (from models).
+<p> </p>